 - 2.1 This is based on findings of an inspection made from grounded level with the aid of binoculars. - 2.2 The Valley gutter was not inspected but a report of recent inspection by the Churchwardens was received, and regular clearing of leaves was in hand.
-There is no sign of leakage or staining of the ceiling under the valley. - 2.3 The Tower was accessed from the ground floor by fixed ladder adjacent to the entrance porch; an inspection was made of the clock chamber and Belfry was access was gained onto the restored Tower roof via a new glazed roof light in the sloping roof. - 2.4 Access was made into the ceiling void over the Nave and viewing was by aid of hand torches. - 2.5 The weather on the day of inspection was bright with some mist.
-Temperatures were cold. - 2.6 See Appendix 'c' of this report for a full description of the limitations of the inspection.
+There is no sign of leakage or staining of the ceiling under the valley. - 2.3 The Tower was not accessed as part of this inspection as harnesses were unavailable however, it can be accessed from the ground floor by fixed ladder adjacent to the entrance porch. - 2.4 The weather on the day of inspection was bright.
+Temperatures were cold. - 2.5 See Appendix 'c' of this report for a full description of the limitations of the inspection.